“Por qué” y “porque” significan lo mismo, pero se utilizan en contextos diferentes.

 Pregunta indirecta (Indirect question)Por quéNo sé por qué se ha perdido.
 (I don't know why he/she/it has gotten lost.)

 Causa (Cause)PorqueMe he perdido porque no he consultado el plano.
-(I have got lost because I haven’t consulted the map.)
+(I got lost because I didn't consult the map.)

 Razón simple (Simple reason)PorqueEstamos aquí porque queremos ver una exposición.
 (We are here because we want to see an exhibition.)

-Explicación (Because)PorqueHe cogido un taxi porque no quiero ir de paseo.
-(I have taken a taxi because I do not want to go for a walk.)
+Explicación (Explanation)PorqueHe cogido un taxi porque no quiero ir de paseo.
+(I took a taxi because I don't want to go for a walk.)

 Excusa (Excuse)PorqueNo he hecho la foto porque tengo la cámara.
 (I didn't take the photo because I have the camera.)